w3c/svgwg/master/coords.md

 coordinate (1,1) in the new user coordinate system is mapped to the (maxx,maxy) corner of the tight bounding box of the applicable element.
-In most situations, the following transformation matrix produces the correct effect:</p>
+In most situations, the following transformation matrix produces the correct effect:

 <pre>
 [ (maxx-minx) 0 0 (maxy-miny) minx miny ]